-The treasures of Bears Ears National Monument, located in modern-day southeast Utah in the United States, include thousands of ancient cliff dwellings, community centers, rock peckings and paintings, and artifacts.
-They are scattered through the deep, twisting canyons, in caves, and perched on narrow ledges high up on sheer rock faces.
-Bears Ears remained undisturbed until the mid-nineteenth century, when Anglo settlers began to explore the landscape following the removal of its Native American residents.
-The ancestral land of indigenous tribes has been largely owned and managed by federal and state government since the early twentieth century.
-But today, its future is uncertain.
+The cultural and archaeological resources of Bears Ears National Monument, located in modern-day southeast Utah, include thousands of ancient cliff dwellings, community centers, rock imagery, and artifacts.
+They are scattered through deep, twisting canyons, located in caves, and perched on narrow ledges high on sheer rock faces.
+Bears Ears remained undisturbed until the mid-nineteenth century, when European settlers began to explore the landscape following the forced removal of its Indigenous residents.
+The state and federal governments have owned and managed sacred ancestral lands of tribes throughout the twentieth century.

-At the behest of the Bears Ears Inter-Tribal Coalition representing five indigenous tribes, which had steadfastly advocated for protection of their ancestral lands, President Obama designated 1.35 million acres of southeast Utah as the Bears Ears National Monument in December 2016, one of his last acts in office.
-A year later, the new president reduced the site to just over 200,000 acres.
-The proposed management plan for the reduced area, released in July 2019, permits the installation of utility lines and access roads, the use of recreational off-road vehicles, and cattle grazing.
-In the de-designated areas, it allows mining and drilling for oil and gas.
-In addition to concerns stemming from the management plan, looting, vandalism, and desecration of burial sites are known to occur throughout the greater Bears Ears area.
+The Bears Ears Inter-Tribal Coalition, representing five sovereign nations, has steadfastly advocated for the protection of their ancestral lands.
+As one of his last acts of office, President Obama designated 1.35 million acres of southeastern Utah as the Bears Ears National Monument.
+A year later, the Trump administration reduced the site to just over 200,000 acres.
+The proposed management plan for the reduced area, released in July 2019, permitted utility lines, access roads, recreational off-road vehicles, destructive cattle grazing, and industrial mining activities.
+In addition to concerns stemming from the management plan, Bears Ears continues to see an increase in looting, vandalism, and the desecration of Indigenous burial sites.